emberavenge/BSPWM-GruvBox-Theme/README.md

 # BSPWM-GruvBox-Theme
 BSPWM + Polybar + Rofi + Terminator on Artix Linux
+### NOTE : Honestly and personally I like URXVT but, for easyness I went terminator as terminal.
+(I will add URXVT in my next rice)
 ### Future update : will update .bashrc to GruvBox theme